pcbrendel/pcbrendel.github.io/causality/uc_tutorial.md

 ```
 *OR<sub>YX</sub>* = 2.02 (1.96, 2.09)

-This estimate corresponds to the odds ratio we would expect based off of the derivation of Y.
+This estimate corresponds to the odds ratio we would expect based off of the derivation of *Y*.

 ```r
 biased_model <- glm(Y ~ X + C,